VUCA: Volatile, Uncertain, Complex and Ambiguous

 This acronym best describes a teenager’s world today.
-Bombarded with information and expectations from all angles (society and social media), teenagers are left confused and overwhelmed.
-Living in an environment where one is constantly surrounded by high expectations from peers, parents, and teachers, kids can often feel lost.
+Bombarded with information and expectations from all angles, teenagers are left overwhelmed.
 This causes them to lash out or close themselves off, turning to social media for comfort.
 Kids are often uncertain about what the future holds.
-One day they would feel on the cloud 9 and the next day they are doubting themselves.
-A few likes on the Insta can skyrocket their self-esteem and 1 negative comment can bring it crashing down.
-A person can be their best friend forever and at the drop of a hat might become their arch enemy.
+One day they feel on cloud nine and the next day they doubt themselves.
+A few likes on Instagram can skyrocket their self-esteem and one negative comment can bring it crashing down.
+A person can be their best friend forever and at the drop of a hat become their arch-enemy.

-This VUCA environment makes it hard for them to focus on what truly matters to them.
+This VUCA environment makes it hard for them to focus on what truly matters.
 In most cases, they lose sight of what is important to them.

-Some ways my Coaching sessions supports students improve their academics:
+Some ways my coaching sessions support students' academics:

-Examining and setting their academic goals and barriers to success: Students often hear words like work harder, work smart, have goals and then move towards it.
+Examining and setting their academic goals and barriers to success: Students often hear phrases like work harder, work smart, have goals and then move towards it.
 While they understand the words, they do not understand the steps they need to take to reach the success they want to see in themselves.
-Creating realistic goals along with understanding of the factors creating hinderance enables them to shine academically.
+Creating realistic goals and understanding the factors hindering them enables them to shine academically.

-Assess their personal strengths and needs: most effective students are those who understand their strengths and behaviour.
-These students are best able to develop strategies to meet and exceed the demands of their daily lives, their careers, and their families.
-An awareness and understanding of your natural talents will provide true insight into the core reasons behind your consistent successes.
+Assess their personal strengths and needs: The most effective students are those who understand their strengths and behaviour.
+These students are best able to develop strategies to meet and exceed the demands of their daily lives, careers, and families.
+An awareness and understanding of your natural talents will provide insight into the core reasons behind your consistent success.

-Develop organised approach to learning and schoolwork: Pulling all nighter just before an assessment or a project is due, is not an efficient style of working.
-It might look like the student is working hard but they would not be producing their best quality work.
-Learning to organise schedules and manage time to balance homeworks, long term projects along with recreational activity is the key to developing executive function skills in the long run.
+Develop organised approaches to learning and schoolwork: Pulling all-nighters just before an assignment is due is not an efficient style of working.
+It might look like the student is working hard but they will not produce their best quality work.
+Learning to manage time to balance homework, long-term projects and recreational activity is the key to developing executive functioning skills in the long run.

-Some of the issues I have Coached Teenagers on are:
+Some of the issues I have coached teenagers on include: